Accessibility statement for watford.gov.uk

 PDF’s and other documents

 Many of our older PDFs and other documents don’t meet accessibility standards.
 For example, they may not be structured in a way that makes them accessible to a screen reader.
-Where these PDFs and Word documents are currently essential to providing our services we plan to either fix these or replace them with accessible documents, online forms or HTML pages by September 2022.
+Work has begun on fixing these important documents and we will ensure that we will replace or remediate key documents by 2027.

 Online forms and My.Watford customer portal